 Family photography, Cheshire

-One good thing about lockdown is that it gives us opportunities to do all of those jobs that we've been putting off.
-One of my biggest tasks that I'm embarking on is backing up 15 years of photos and putting them in my current online gallery.
-This is great as it gives me the perfect excuse to re-blog some of my favourite shoots from the time.
-Anyone that knows me will know that I have a pretty good memory so I don't often forget experiences
+Here’s a documentary family photoshoot that I did in Cheshire a few years ago.
+One good thing about lockdown is that it gives us opportunities to do all of those jobs that we’ve been putting off.
+One of my biggest tasks that I’m embarking on is backing up 15 years of photos and putting them in my current online gallery.
+This is great as it gives me the perfect excuse to re-blog some of my favourite shoots from over the years.

 I always had the story about the family home in my mind so made sure I created lots of homely memories (I’ve not included these in this blog post as they are personal).
 I know the pictures that I captured/created on that day will be very special to the Hardie family and this is why I’ve decided to re-blog this from the archives.

 I keep forgetting to tell people that I do family shoots so if you’re after special memories of your family then please get in touch for more information firstname.lastname@example.org